 3. Hike the Routeburn Track

-The Routeburn Track is easily one of the most famous hikes in New Zealand’s South Island.
-It’s part of what New Zealand calls its “10 Great Walks”.
-Each of these are famous for their own reasons, however, they all share one quality – a huge diversity of landscapes, flora, and fauna!
-The Routeburn Track easily claims its spot as one of the top activities in New Zealand.
+The Routeburn Track is easily one of the most famous hikes in New Zealand (it’s part of what New Zealand calls its “10 Great Walks”).
+Each of these is famous for its own reasons, however, they all share one quality – a huge diversity of landscapes, flora, and fauna.

 The Routeburn Track is one of the best (top 3 if you ask me) and one end of the trail begins just outside Glenorchy at the Routeburn Shelter.
 From here, you can hike the 32-kilometer (20 miles) trail all the way to the other side of Fiordland National Park.
 This usually takes between 2 and 3 days.

 However, if you don’t want to hike the entire trail you can actually do a range of day hikes from Glenorchy, some taking only a few hours.
-There are a lot of different itineraries and I actually have a guide on day hikes on the Routeburn track that mentions them all!
+There are a lot of different itineraries, and I actually have this guide on day hikes on the Routeburn track that mentions them all!

 4. Drive Glenorchy-Queenstown Road